Skip to content

 2D barcode: QR Code

-Similar to QR Codes, Data Matrix codes can store a significant amount of data, with the added advantage that they require less space and fit on lab specimen vials.
+Similar to QR Codes, Data Matrix codes can store a significant amount of data, with the added advantage that they require less space, making them a better fit on lab specimen vials.

-Barcode technology doesn’t have to be bulky or too costly.
-Equipped with portable barcode printers, hospital and laboratory staff can generate and print specimen barcode labels right at the point of care, creating a lab specimen label system that is compliant with patient safety standards.
+Barcode technology doesn’t have to be bulky or very costly.
+Today, portable barcode printers enable hospital and laboratory staff to generate and print specimen barcode labels right at the point of collection, the basis for a lab specimen label system that is compliant with patient safety standards.

-High-quality barcode scanner software turns tablets into reliable barcode readers without restricting their core functionalities.
-With the need for costly dedicated devices eliminated, the smart devices can also be used for multiple purposes –– including communication and access to a hospital management system –– all in one device.
+High-quality barcode scanner software turns smartphones and tablets into reliable barcode readers.
+Unlike the costly dedicated hardware they replace, the smart devices can also be used for multiple purposes – including communication and access to a lab or hospital management system – all in one device.